johnae/relativity/README.md

     -- => SELECT * FROM "users" INNER JOIN "photos" ON "users"."id" = "photos"."user_id"
 ```

-Note that some of the above is taking advantage of MoonScript/Lua allowing to skip the parentheses in certain instances.
+Note that some of the above is taking advantage of MoonScript allowing to skip the parentheses in certain instances.
 Eg. this:

 ```moonscript
 users'id'\eq photos'user_id'